 Bachelor of Computer Science

-The Bachelor’s Degree in computer science is among the most popular and competitive degrees in the job market.
+A bachelor of computer science is among the most popular and competitive degrees in the job market.
 For many aspiring IT and programming professionals, this degree is the basic threshold for entering into the job market.
 Typically 120 credits, this course of study will generally take a minimum of four years to complete.
-However, depending on your concentration and the number of advanced math and science courses required, it isn’t uncommon to spend six years in pursuit of your degree.
+However, depending on your concentration and the number of advanced math and science courses required, it’s not uncommon to spend six years in pursuit of your computer science degree.
 In addition to introductory level subjects like programming languages, algorithms and databasing, you’ll also have a chance to study more advanced subjects like calculus, data structures, and online network architecture.
 It’s also important to begin to whittle down your focus as you advance in your course of study.

-One important note for all prospective Computer Science majors.
-Much of what you’ll learn in this course of study will form the foundation for your skills, but college computer science degree programs are often just a few years behind the most current and cutting edge developments in the field.
-If you are approaching completion of your bachelor’s degree, it’s not a bad idea to look for a coding bootcamp pertinent to your concentration.
+One important note for all prospective computer science majors: much of what you’ll learn in this course of study will form the foundation for your skills, but college computer science degree programs are often just a few years behind the most current and cutting edge developments in the field.
+If you are approaching completion of your bachelor of computer science degree, it’s not a bad idea to look for a coding bootcamp pertinent to your concentration.
 This will help you to bridge the knowledge gap between your degree program and the innovations happening in real time today.
 Coding boot camp can be a great way to supplement your knowledge and your qualifications.
 The same is true of programming certifications, which we’ll address in the Certification section hereafter.

 - Data Structures